ICRAR/daliuge/docs/dataflow.rst

 * Finally, we differentiate between two kinds of dataflow graphs - **Logical Graph** and **Physical Graph**.
-While the former provides a higher level of computation abstraction in a resource-independent manner, the latter represents the actual execution plan consisting of inter-connected DROPs mapped onto a given set of hardware resources in order to meet performance requirements at minimum cost (e.g. power consumption).
+While the former provides a higher level of computation abstraction in a resource-independent manner, the latter represents the actual execution plan consisting of inter-connected Drops mapped onto a given set of hardware resources in order to meet performance requirements at minimum cost (e.g. power consumption).